MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 Certificates are used for encryption, authorize automation actions, device management, and many other functionalities.
 Certificates are time bound and when they expire without a robust operational model, these expired certificates cause disruption to your workloads.

-There are limitations and exceptions, such as authorizing automation actions within Azure automation accounts when using desired state configuration, also known as DSC, and where these certificates are stored.
+There are limitations and exceptions, such as authorizing automation actions within Azure Automation accounts when using Desired State Configuration (DSC), and where these certificates are stored.

 > [!IMPORTANT]
 > Align with the authorized personas, use central storage of these certificates, such as Azure Key Vault, and ensure the expiry dates of SSL/TLS certificates are monitored and there are renewal processes in place that align with your business requirements.